department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 [Get help resolving your complaint (PDF)](https://www.cem.va.gov/cem/docs/factsheets/cando.pdf)

-## How do I make special arrangements?
+## How do I make special arrangements for a memorial headstone or marker?

-We provide memorial headstones and markers for qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered.
+We provide memorial headstones and markers for eligible deceased active duty service members and qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered.

 For Veterans, dependents, and Servicemembers who qualify for a memorial headstone or marker, the words engraved on the memorial item must begin, “IN MEMORY OF,” and the headstone or marker must be placed in a national cemetery, state Veterans cemetery, or military base cemetery.